pyfunc/load/docs/autoprint.md

-# Auto-Print Functionality
+# 📝 Auto-Print Functionality

 Load's auto-print feature provides automatic, intelligent display of loaded modules and objects, similar to Jupyter's rich output but working in any Python environment.
+This feature is particularly useful for interactive development and debugging.

+## 🚀 Key Features

+- Automatic display of module information on import
+- Smart formatting for different data types
+- Configurable output limits
+- Works in any Python environment (not just Jupyter)
+- Customizable display options

 ## Table of Contents
 - [Overview](#overview)